 • Tobacco cessation and nutritional counseling

-The clinic does not provide services that are legally required to be performed by a licensed dentist, such as extractions, fitting and making dentures, fillings, and crowns.
+The clinic does not provide services that are legally required to be performed by a licensed dentist.
+These include extractions, fitting and making dentures, fillings, and crowns.
 The clinic is not intended to be a patient’s primary oral care giver.
 Patients should continue to see their regular dentist for routine check-ups.

 Payment is expected in full on the first appointment.
 Cash and checks are accepted.